juliannaNgo/SkipList/README.md

 # SkipList

-A node based implementation of the java List interface, where items are stored in the local file system through text files.
+A node based implementation of the Java List interface, where retreiving items are done through a ladder-like data structure composed of nodes.

 The following methods are implemented: